 Curing (also called pickling) is done to get rid of the bitterness in kalamata olives.
 Kalamata olives can be cured using a concentrated salt solution (brine), water, vinegar, wine (red or white), lye, etc. Depending on the strength and concentration of the pickling agent, curing might take anywhere between three weeks to a year (1).

-- The long way involves making a slit in each olive and storing them in 10% saltwater for fermentation until they are debittered.
-This process usually takes at least 3 months and can go up to 6 months.
+- The long process involves making a slit in each olive and storing them in 10% saltwater for fermentation until they are debittered.
+This process usually takes anywhere between 3 to 6 months.

 After this process, when kalamata olives are served to you, you can only register their creamy and intense taste.
-But did you ever wonder why these olives are called the ‘world’s most healthiest food’ by a few?
-If you didn’t, it’s time to know what these little magicians can do to your body.
+But did you ever wonder why these olives are called the ‘world’s healthiest food’ by a few?
+If you didn’t, it’s time to know what these little power foods can do to your body.

 Let’s move on to the next section.